rodionsibov/rodionsibov/README.md

 ### Hi there 👋, I am Rodion

 I have a life interest for all things web and developing code.
 The fact is that I get a huge moral satisfaction, when I create or improve something with my own hands.
 And in programming the results of your actions can be seen instantly.
 I like it a lot.

-I am engaged in front end development, user interface design, accessibility + usability, and digital publishing workflows committed to open access.
+I also enjoy wireframing, UI, UX and desing in general.

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=rodionsibov)](https://github.com/anuraghazra/github-readme-stats)